pguse/Introduction-to-Python/algorithms-caesar-cipher.md

             break
 ```

-Once we find the **same letter** in the string _alphabet_, we add the character in _alphabet _3 steps down from the current position to _cipher_.
+Once we find the **same letter** in the string _alphabet_, we add the character in _alphabet \_3 steps down from the current position to \_cipher_.
 The use of the statement **break **stops the inner loop from executing once we find the appropriate letter.

-##### IMPORTANT NOTE:
+#### IMPORTANT NOTE:

-Both methods described above have a terrible flaw.
-If the letter we are looking at is near the end of the alphabet, adding three to its position might take us past the end of the _alphabet _string \(for example: X, Y, or Z\).
-We can fix this by simply doubling the length of the alphabet string as follows:
+Both methods described above have a** terrible flaw**.
+If the letter we are looking at is near the end of the alphabet, **adding 3 ** to its position might take us past the end of the _alphabet _string \(for example: X, Y, or Z\).
+We can fix this by simply doubling the length of the _alphabet _string as follows:

 ```
 alphabet = "ABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNOPQRSTUVWXYZ"
 ```

-This guarantees that for **any shift less than 26**, we will no move beyond the end of the string _alphabet_.
+This guarantees that for **any shift less than 26**, we will not move beyond the end of the string _alphabet_.